dudleyirish/CS6350/README.md

 DecisionTree -- The decision tree programming assignment from hw1.
 EnsembleLearning -- The ensemble learning programming assignment from hw2.
 LinearRegression -- The linear regression programming assignment from hw2.
+Perceptron -- The perceptron programming assignment from hw3.
+SVM -- The support vector machine programming assignment from hw4.
+NeuralNet -- The neural network programming assignment from hw5.